prathameshh27/StoreMonitoring/README.md

 - Debugging URL: [http://127.0.0.1:8000/api/debug_code/<store_id>](http://127.0.0.1:8000/api/debug_code/2311272071941344516)
 - Eg: [http://127.0.0.1:8000/api/debug_code/2311272071941344516](http://127.0.0.1:8000/api/debug_code/2311272071941344516)
 - This URL triggers the `debug_code` view, which is a starting point to simulate the calculations.
-- The steps can be viewed in the console and can be related with the logic explained below.
+- The steps can be viewed in the console and can be related to the logic explained below.

 ## Logic Overview